 For information about engaging the Family Participation Program for children subject to short-term orders refer to the tool Family Participation Program Priority referral points for children subject to short-term orders.

-For information on statutory obligations for family group meetings and case planning refer to the practice guide Overview of case planning.
+For information on statutory obligations for family group meetings and case planning refer to the practice guide Family group meeting legislative requirements.

 For information on practice panels refer to the practice guide Practice panels.

 Version history